iwasnevergivenaname/Front-end-Developer-Interview-Questions/src/answers/javascript-answers.md

 * Can you give an example of a curry function and why this syntax offers an advantage?
 * What are the benefits of using `spread syntax` and how is it different from `rest syntax`?
 * How can you share code between files?
+    - you can export code that you have written by writing `export default [functionName]` at the bottom of the file with the code in it.
+    - in the files you want to access the code you can import it at the top of your file by writing `import functionName from '../extraCode.js'`, you can then use it as if it were declared and defined in that very file.
 * Why you might want to create static class members?
 * What is the difference between `while` and `do-while` loops in JavaScript?
+    - `do-while` will always complete it's loop one time before checking on it's stopping condition (the `while` statement).
+    - `while` loop will only run if it's stopping condition has not been met yet.
 * What is a promise?
 Where and how would you use promise?